Skip to content

 How to Reset Audio Settings in Windows 11

-But if these settings are changed or don’t work right, it can cause problems.
-Resetting them to default can fix many issues.
+But if these settings get changed or don’t work right, it can cause problems.
+So, what happens when you reset?
+Your audio reverts to the default Windows 11 setup, which often resolves many issues.

 In the left menu, click System.
 Then on the right side, click Sound.